psychotimmy/picomz-80k/README.md

    cmake -DPICO_BOARD=vgaboard -DPICO_PLATFORM=rp2350 ..
    make
 ```
-There should now be four (Pico) or two (Pico 2) .uf2 files in your build directory for the emulator that can be installed on the appropriate hardware
+There should now be four (Pico) or two (Pico 2) .uf2 files in your build directory for the emulator that can be installed on the appropriate hardware.

 ## Project Background

 [The Pico MZ](https://z80.timholyoake.uk/the-pico-mz-80k/)

-### This README was last updated on 20th November 2025.
+### This README was last updated on 29th November 2025.